Skip to main content

 People who have direct experience with suicide have an important role to play in suicide prevention.
 These individuals—including suicide attempt survivors, others who have experienced a suicidal crisis, and those who have lost a loved one to suicide—can be powerful agents for challenging prejudice and generating hope for people at risk.

-Goal 10 of the National Strategy for Suicide Prevention (in particular, Objectives 10.1 and 10.3) emphasizes the need to involve individuals with lived experience in suicide prevention.
-As described below, two Action Alliance groups—focusing on suicide attempt survivors and survivors of suicide loss—have guided our work in this area.
+Goal 10 of the 2012 National Strategy for Suicide Prevention (in particular, Objectives 10.1 and 10.3) emphasized the need to involve individuals with lived experience in suicide prevention.
+As described below, two Action Alliance groups—focusing on suicide attempt survivors and survivors of suicide loss—guided work in this area.

 Suicide Attempt Survivors

 To support the engagement of people with lived experience in suicide prevention, the Action Alliance’s Suicide Attempt Survivors Task Force developed The Way Forward: Pathways to Hope, Recovery, and Wellness with Insights from Lived Experience.
-This resource discusses the value and importance of engaging the perspectives of people with lived experience, and provides recommendations on how to do so.
+This resource discussed the value and importance of engaging the perspectives of people with lived experience, and provided recommendations on how to do so.

 "For far too many years suicide prevention has not engaged the perspectives of those who have lived through suicidal experiences.
 Because of social stigma and fear, as well as personal shame, a culture of silence prevailed.
 The Way Forward represents a seminal moment in this field's history; it is an opportunity to benefit from the lived experience of suicide attempt survivors." -Action Alliance's The Way Forward, Pathways to Hope, Recovery, and Wellness Report